bioinf-mcb/q2-health-index/README.md

 **Important:** must contain description of **all** samples in the abundance table.

-The visualization is generated using the `alpha-group-significance` function from the `q2-diversity` plugin (i.e. Kruskal–Wallis test).
+The visualization is generated using the `alpha-group-significance` function from the `q2-diversity` plugin (i.e. nonparametric Kruskal–Wallis test for healthy/non-healthy group comparison).

 ## Contributing